 Step 3: The Correction Phase

 Log in to your accounts and update them.
 For sites where you don’t have an account, use the “Suggest an Edit” or “Claim this Listing” feature.
-This process is tedious, but it is exactly the kind of “manual quality work” that Google AdSense reviewers appreciate—it shows you are a real expert who understands the grind of digital marketing.
+This process is tedious, but it is exactly the kind of “manual quality work” that appreciate—it shows you are a real expert in your area.

 Step 4: Duplicate Deletion